Category Archives: British Royals

 During the rebellion, both Hugh Despenser the Elder and Hugh Despenser the Younger were captured.
 Queen Isabella tried to intercede for Hugh the Elder but his enemies, notably Roger Mortimer, 1st Earl of March and Henry, 3rd Earl of Lancaster, insisted that both father and son should face trial and execution.
 Ultimately, Hugh the Elder was denied a trial and was immediately hanged in his armor on October 27, 1326.

-The execution of Hugh Despenser the Younger, from a manuscript of Jean Froissart, Credit – Wikipedia
+Execution of Hugh Despenser the Younger, from a manuscript of Jean Froissart, Credit – Wikipedia

 Hugh the Younger unsuccessfully attempted to starve himself to death before his trial.
 He was tried on November 24, 1326, with Queen Isabella and Mortimer in attendance, and was found guilty on many charges including high treason, and sentenced to death.
 Hugh Despenser the Younger was executed in Hereford, England, on the same day as his trial.
 He was dragged naked through the streets and then hanged, drawn, and quartered.
 His head was mounted on the gates of London.
 Four years later, in December 1330, Hugh the Younger’s widow was permitted to bury his remains at the family’s Gloucestershire estate but only the head, a thighbone, and a few vertebrae were returned to her.

 During archaeological work in the 1970s, the remains of a decapitated male, missing several vertebrae and a thighbone, were found in the ruins of Hulton Abbey in Abbey Hulton in Staffordshire, England.
 The location of the remains in the chancel suggested that they belonged to an important person.
 In 2004, the remains were transferred to the University of Reading, where analysis suggested that the body had been hanged, drawn, and quartered.
 Radiocarbon analysis dated the body to between 1050 and 1385, and later tests suggested the remains belonged to a man over 34 years old.
 In 2008, Dr. Mary Lewis of the University of Reading identified the remains as belonging to Hugh Despenser the Younger.
 Hugh Despenser the Younger was about 40-years-old at the time of his death.
-Hulton Abbey is located on lands that belonged to Hugh Audley, 1st Earl of Gloucester who was the second husband of Margaret de Clare, the sister of Hugh the Younger’s widow Eleanor de Clare.
+Hulton Abbey is located on lands that belonged to Hugh Audley, 1st Earl of Gloucester, the second husband of Margaret de Clare, the sister of Hugh the Younger’s widow Eleanor de Clare.
 Margaret’s first husband had been Piers Gaveston so she and her sister Eleanor had very unlucky first marriages.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.